 The first transmitter to notice this difference is the one that loses arbitration and must stop driving the SDA line.
-If this transmitter is also a master device, it also must stop driving the SCL line.
+If this transmitter is also a host device, it also must stop driving the SCL line.
 It then can monitor the lines for a Stop condition before trying to reissue its transmission.
 In the meantime, the other device that has not noticed any difference between the expected and actual levels on the SDA line continues with its original transmission.
 It can do so without any complications, because so far, the transmission appears exactly as expected with no other transmitter disturbing the message.

-Slave Transmit mode can also be arbitrated, when a master addresses multiple slaves, but this is less common.
+Client Transmit mode can also be arbitrated, when a host addresses multiple clients, but this is less common.